Purnia district: History

-During the Mughal rule, Purnea was an outlying military province, and its revenue was mostly spent on protecting its borders against tribes from the north and east.
+In the beginning of the 18th century, the Faujdar of Purnia was Saif Khan, a descendant of Afghan nobles.
+At the time the Kosi flowed close to Purnia town and the western part of the present district formed part of the kingdom of Bir Shah, Raja of Birnagar, who had a force of 15,000 men and did not acknowledge Mughal authority.
+Saif Khan conquered Birnagar from Bir Shah's son, Drujan Singh.
+The territory was annexed to Purnia in 1732.
+He also subjugated other zamindars and expanded the Nawab's control around 30 km into the Terai.
+His son Fakhruddin Hussain Khan was known as an incompetent governor who was quickly replaced with the Nawab's nephew Sayyid Ahmed Khan.
+Fakhruddin was forced to move to Murshidabad.
+During one of the Maratha incursions he hoped to again throw off Nawab domination and raised another army in Purnia, but was soon cowed again.

 After the capture of Calcutta in 1757, Purnia's local governor raised a rebellion against Siraj ud-Daulah.
 In 1765, the district became a British possession, along with the rest of Bengal.
-On February 14, 1770 the district of Purnia in modern history was formed by the East India Company.
+On 14 February 1770 the district of Purnia in modern history was formed by the East India Company.

-Purnia is known for its uniquely designed organization, Ramakrishna Mission, where the festival called Durga Puja is celebrated in October.
+Purnia is known for its uniquely designed organisation, Ramakrishna Mission, where the festival Durga Puja is celebrated in October.
 Another attraction in the city of Purnia is the oldest temple of Mata Puran Devi which is 5 km away from the main city.
-It is theorized that Purnia received its name from this temple.
+It is theorised that Purnia received its name from this temple.
 Other theories also describe how Purnia received its name; which is, that in the past Purnia was named Purna– Aranya, which stands for "complete jungle."

 Three districts were partitioned off from Purnia district: Katihar in 1976, Araria and Kishanganj in 1990.